 If your employer chooses not to secure workers’ compensation insurance, you may take the uninsured employer to court in the event of an injury.
 An injured employee can file a claim on the basis of negligence.
 An employer has a duty to abide by workplace safety codes and standards.
 If an uninsured employer negligently disregards these rules and it results in employee injury, the victim(s) can take legal action.

 Understanding the complex nature of California’s workers’ compensation exclusive remedy rule and its exceptions requires the attention of a skilled attorney.
 Your employer may not be honest with you regarding your rights in the face of an injury, especially if your injury was the result of a hazardous workplace environment.
-Instead of taking what your employer might say for granted, consult with a workers’ compensation attorney who has your best interest in mind.
+Instead of taking what your employer might say for granted, consult with a workers compensation lawyer in Orange County who has your best interest in mind.

 If you think the law restricts you to only filing a workers’ compensation claim, contact our team for a free evaluation.
 We’ll discuss the possibility of filing a personal injury claim to maximize your compensation.